Jimmy Wynn, ‘Toy Cannon’ of the Houston Astros, dies at 78

 Mr. Wynn spent his first 11 seasons in Houston, first with the Colt .45s and then with the Astros before making stops with the Dodgers, Braves, Brewers and Yankees in a 15-year major league career.

 Mr. Wynn left the team as the franchise leader in hits, home runs, RBIs and walks.
-Overall, he finished with 291 homers with 964 RBIs and 225 stolen bases in his career.
+Overall, he finished with 291 homers, 964 RBIs and 225 stolen bases in his career.

 He led the majors with 148 walks in 1969 and stole a career-high 43 bases in 1965.
 Mr. Wynn scored 100 runs or more three times with Houston.

-Note: CORRECTION: This story incorrectly reported the last year in which Mr. Wynn hit 30 or more home runs.
-His last 30-home run season came in 1974, when he hit 32, not 1972.
-The story has been revised.